RickyBaca28/Fig-It/README.md

 A soon to be all purpose trading website!

 ## Requirements
-Make sure the following are installed
+Make sure the following are installed!
 * node v12
 * npm 6.11.3
 * docker